bandaranaike/node-shopping/readme.md

 8. Navigate to the `https://localhost:3000` using the browser.

 ###Known issues
 * Not tested properly.
-It may have some memory lakes.
+It may have some errors.

 ####Time Line
 1. Installed express `npm install express`